rellaner/awesome-position-based-quantum-cryptography/Contributing.md

 - Within categories, please ensure link names are in chronological order.
 - Have your description:
   - Be short and simple, descriptive and factual, consisting of 1-2 sentences.
   - Follow this format: `[name (year)](DOI link) - Description.`.
-The 'year' should be the year in which the paper first appeared online.
+If known, the 'year' should be the year in which the paper first appeared online, otherwise the year of peer-reviewed publication.
 Use the unique DOI link if available.
   - Start with a capital and end with a full stop/period; no trailing whitespace.
   - Checked for spelling and grammar.